Updated March, 2023

 You’ll find many tips to “Grow * Preserve * Thrive” with the Josh & Carolyn’s Homesteading Family.

 Living Homegrown shares “how to live farm fresh without the farm” and covers topics like preserving, homesteading in small spaces, and sustainable practices.

 Joel Salatin is well know for his expertise in (as he affectionately calls it) farming like a lunatic.
 His family farm, Polyface Farm, serves as a thriving business for his family and as an agricultural classroom.
 Learn more about his methods and resources here.

 School of Traditional Skills offers classes with experienced homesteaders on how to live more sustainably for a reasonable fee.

 Throughout the year, there are often homesteading focused gatherings and summits.
 You’ll find a wide range of homesteading related resources available in this Off-Grid Homestead Bundle – which happens to be on sale right now!
 Mother Earth News Fair is available online.

-This month, September 2022, there is a Food Independence Summit in Ohio, coordinated by the folks at Superb Canning.
+This year, June 21 & 22, 2023, the 2nd annual Food Independence Summit will be held in Ohio, coordinated by the folks at Superb Canning.
 You’ll want to check it out!